23 Eco-Friendly Packaging Examples to Enhance Your Brand

 Types of Eco-Friendly Packaging

-Let’s explore four types of eco-friendly packaging: biodegradable and compostable packaging, multiple-use eco-friendly packaging, recyclable packaging, and minimal packaging.
+Let’s explore five types of eco-friendly packaging: biodegradable and compostable packaging, multiple-use eco-friendly packaging, minimal packaging, and smart & transparent packaging.

 1. Biodegradable and Compostable Packaging